kaunel85/ong-bylaws/bylaws.md

 13. Chapter operations should follow the Procedures.
 The Procedures may grant powers to officers or committees with the full force of these bylaws.
 Members and Officers not following procedures may be pursued judicially or by other methods in the procedures.

-14. The Chapter shall only consider lived gender identity as the relevant gender with respect to eligibility for membership.
-Members and officers shall make no distinction in the treatment of current or eligible members regardless of gender identity or expression.
-    - Further the use of “male” and “man” in Article 6, Section 12 of The Constitution of the Phi Delta Theta Fraternity shall be interpreted as referring to the lived gender identity of prospective members
+14. The Chapter shall interpret the use of “male” and “man” in Article 6, Section 12 of The Constitution of the Phi Delta Theta Fraternity to refer to the lived gender identity of potential members.
+Beyond this interpretation, any proposal for membership shall be considered on the basis of the individual person.
-      - If this interpretation is challenged the chapter shall defend the interpretation to the General Council as it was unanimously adopted by the members of the chapter

 Article II: Meetings of the Active Chapter
 ------------------------------------------